• Skip to primary navigation

 • More Instant Pot recipes

-Traditional Mexican pork carnitas are slow cooked for hours in lard and a citrusy mojo sauce to tenderize.
-To finish they are fried in lard to crisp the meat.
-By pressure cooking carnitas in an Instant Pot and then transferring to the oven to broil we can achieve that same melt in your mouth tender, juicy pork with a crispy exterior in a fraction of the time!
+By pressure cooking carnitas in an Instant Pot and quickly broiling them in the oven, we can achieve that same melt in your mouth tender, juicy pork with a crispy exterior in a fraction of the time!

 Ingredients for pork carnitas and mojo sauce on a countertop.